Improved Estimates for $G_2$-structures on the Generalised Kummer Construction: Torsion-Free -Structures on the Generalised Kummer Construction

-\subsection{The Laplacian on $\R^3 \times X$}
+\subsection{The Laplacian on $\R^3 \times \XEH$}

-In \cref{proposition:linear-estimate-for-KAP} we will prove an estimate for the Laplacian on $2$-forms on $M$.
-There, we will use a blowup argument to essentially reduce the analysis on $M$ to the analysis on $T^7/\Gamma$ and $\R^3 \times X$.
-In this section we will cite a general result for uniformly elliptic operators on product manifolds $\R^n \times Y$ from \cite{Walpuski2013}, where $Y$ is a Riemannian manifold, and use this to find that harmonic $2$-forms on $\R^3 \times X$ are wedge products of parallel forms on $\R^3$ and harmonic froms on $X$.
+In the next section we will prove an estimate for the Laplacian on $2$-forms on $N_t$.
+We will use a blowup argument to essentially reduce the analysis on $N_t$ to the analysis on $T^7/\Gamma$ and $\R^3 \times \XEH$.
+In this section we will cite a general result for uniformly elliptic operators on product manifolds $\R^n \times Y$ from \cite{Walpuski2013}, where $Y$ is a Riemannian manifold, and use this to find that harmonic $2$-forms on $\R^3 \times \XEH$ are wedge products of parallel forms on $\R^3$ and harmonic forms on $\XEH$.

+\begin{definition}[Definition 2.75 in \cite{Walpuski2013}] A Riemannian manifold $Y$ is said to be of \emph{bounded geometry} if it is complete, its Riemann curvature tensor is bounded from above and its injectivity radius is bounded from below.
+A vector bundle over $Y$ is said to be of \emph{bounded geometry} if it has trivialisations over balls of fixed radius such that the transition functions and all of their derivatives are uniformly bounded.
+We say that a complete oriented Riemannian manifold $X$ has \emph{subexponential volume growth} if for each $x \in X$ the function $r \mapsto \vol(B_r(x))$ grows subexponentially, i.e., $\vol(B_r(x))= o(\exp(cr))$ as $r \rightarrow \infty$ for every $c>0$. \end{definition}